A general ASTRONOMY site to get you started exploring the night sky

 Pleiades

-The Pleiades or Seven Sisters is one of the very few cluster of stars that can be viewed with the naked eyes.
+The Pleiades or Seven Sisters is one of the very few clusters of stars that can be viewed with the naked eyes.
 It is very small and sorta looks like a "little dipper" BUT it is not THE Little Dipper.

 BEST